Japan's 'hidden darkness': The detention of unwanted immigrants | DW | 25.11.2019

-The Japanese government puts undesired immigrants in deportation detention centers for prolonged periods of time.
-That is not about to change even after a hunger strike death, says Martin Fritz from Tokyo.
+Denied asylum, undesired immigrants in Japan are being placed in prolonged detention, with some resorting to hunger strikes.
+That's not about to change even after a recent death, reports Martin Fritz from Tokyo.

 "We are human beings and want our human rights protected!"
 On November 2, Behzad Abdollahi, armed with a megaphone, stood in front of Tokyo's Shinjuku station with a group of supporters and demanded more rights.
 The Iranian had spent three years and 10 months at Ushiku deportation center, about 80 kilometers (50 miles) northeast of the capital.